vivekjuneja/project-neev/docker_container_pipeline.md

 *Overall steps to use the system for a Project* :-

 1. Dockerize the current Project (example :- Monolithic : Single application has all the dependencies, can use external data sources, caching etc.)

  - How to dockerize a Project ?

  - How to test if the Dockerization worked ?

+2. Use the Jenkins Project template to arrive at a customized Project build and deployment template

 2. Create a Deployment JSON for the Current Project - will be used to deploy on Mesos
  - Each Project is deployed via a Deployment JSON file that is essential a payload to communicate with Marathon to initiate deployment
  - Let us look at a Sample Deployment JSON for a simple Java Spring based web Application Petclinic :-